 A player is awarded to the team that submits the highest bid.
 In the event of a tie, the following criteria will be used:

 In private leagues, commissioners have the option to enable first-come, first-served (FCFS) acquisitions.
 If this setting is active, the league will have only one blind bidding period each week, on Wednesday at 3:00 PM ET.
 After that window closes, all remaining free agents become available on an FCFS basis beginning at 7:00 PM ET that same evening.
-Starting NFL Week 1, FCFS-enabled leagues will have first-come, first-serve free agent selection open after the waiver period ends on Wednesday, September 3rd.
+Starting NFL week 3, FCFS-enabled leagues will have first-come, first-serve free agent selection open after the waiver period ends on Wednesday, September 17th at 3 PM ET.
 FCFS adds are allowed until each player's game time kicks off for the week.
 Once a player’s game begins, that player moves to waivers and is unavailable until the following week’s blind bidding period.
 FCFS transactions do not cost any FAAB, meaning even teams with $0 remaining can still make pickups.
 Additionally, if the commissioner has enabled the option, players dropped during FCFS can be re-added within the same week.

 We offer contests called Guilloteenies that operate the same way as our standard Guillotine leagues aside from one key difference: rosters must consist of 8 starters and no bench.
 The starting lineup would consist of the following: